-Neither Social Security Disability Insurance (SSDI) nor service-connected disability compensation (VA benefits) have limits on your resources to qualify, which means you can draw both at the same time.
+Neither Social Security Disability Insurance (SSDI) nor service-connected disability compensation (VA benefits) has limits on your resources to qualify, which means you can draw both at the same time.
 Supplemental Security Income (SSI)—another disability program—is income-based, meaning you are unlikely to qualify if you draw both SSDI and VA benefits.

 What Is the Difference in the SSA’s Definition of Disability and a Veteran’s Disability?

-There is also the chance that a veteran’s disability is not connected to their service, but prevents them from working.
+There is also the chance that a veteran’s disability is not connected to their service but prevents them from working.
 For example, imagine you suffered a permanent foot injury in the military.
 You could still work certain jobs, but it left you with chronic pain.
-The VA gave you a disability rating of 30 percent.
+Suppose VA gave you a disability rating of 30 percent.
 Later on, though, you developed COPD unrelated to your service.
 Your VA disability rating would not change, but you might meet the SSA’s definition of disabled based on your breathing impairment and your foot injury.

 For a free legal consultation, call 412-661-1400